rupesh-biswas/practice/README.md

 # Practice
-This repo will contain all the practice session codes hidden from outside world.
+This repo will contain all the practice session codes.